Implications of Grid-Forming Inverter Parameters on Disturbance Localization and Controllability: Computational Analysis of Larger Systems

-To better quantify the relationship between the disturbance location and the response of a generator, the $H_{2}$-norm of each load bus input to each generator frequency output is calculated.
-Each input-output $H_2$-norm pair is plotted on a 2-D surface plot where each entry in the map represents how reactive a generator (the $x$-coordinate in the map) is to a disturbance at a load bus (the $y$-coordinate in the map).
-The calculated maps for both the all-SG and all-GFM cases of the 39-bus system are shown in Figure \ref{fig:h2_norm_map}.
+To further quantify the relationship between the disturbance location and the response of a generator, the $\mathcal{H}_2$-norm from each load bus input to each generator frequency output is calculated.
+Each input-output pair is plotted on a 2-D surface plot where each entry in the map represents how reactive a generator (the $x$-coordinate in the map) is to a disturbance at a load bus (the $y$-coordinate in the map).
+The calculated $\mathcal{H}_2$-norms for both the all-SG and all-GFM cases of the 39-bus system are shown in Figure \ref{fig:h2_norm_map}.

-The entries of the $H_2$-norm map of the all-GFM system corresponding to load buses and generators closer together are much greater than entries corresponding to load buses and generators further apart.
-This indicates that the all-GFM system will produce a more localized disturbance response.
-This trend is not seen in the $H_2$-norm map of the all-SG system where the entries are roughly the same, meaning that each generator in the system will respond similarly to a load step regardless of location in the network.
+For the all-GFM system, the $\mathcal{H}_2$-norm from load buses and generators closer together are significantly greater than $\mathcal{H}_2$-norm from load buses to generators farther away.
+This suggests that the all-GFM system will produce a more localized disturbance response.
+This trend is not seen in the heatmap of the $\mathcal{H}_2$-norms for all-SG system (Figure~\ref{fig:h2_norm_map}-b) where the entries are roughly the same, meaning that each generator in the system will respond similarly to a load step regardless of location in the network.
 To further illustrate the effect of low inertia on localization, the time constant of the GFMs is increased by a factor of 10, creating an effective inertia closer to that of SGs.
-It should be noted, however, that although the effective inertia is similar to that of a SG, the GFM step response shape--dictated by the model in Figure \ref{fig:GFM_block}--differs from that of a SG, which includes an additional feedback loop.
-The calculated map is provided in Figure \ref{fig:h2_norm_map_slow}.
+It should be noted, however, that although the effective inertia is similar to that of a SG, the GFM step response shape -- dictated by the model in the lower part of Figure \ref{fig:SG_block} -- differs from that of a SG, which includes an additional feedback loop.
+The calculated $\mathcal{H}_2$-norms are depicted by the heatmap in Figure \ref{fig:h2_norm_map_slow}.

-The recalculated $H_2$-norm of load bus-generator relationship yields a map lacking the peaks seen in the low inertia GFM case, creating a similar structure to the all-SG case.
+The recalculated $\mathcal{H}_2$-norm of the load bus to generator mappings are visualized by a heatmap lacking the peaks seen in the low inertia GFM case, creating a similar structure to the all-SG case.
 This indicates that the localization of load step responses in all-GFM systems is driven by the speed of the GFM response caused by low effective inertia.